 Kiwanis International Key Club is a community service organization dedicated to serving the community and even the world.
-Key club is the oldest and largest high school led volunteer and service organization.
-Key club participated in a number of volunteer events and community service activity to promote integrity, generosity, kindness.
+Key club is the oldest and largest high school-led volunteer and service organization.
+Key Club participated in a number of volunteer events and community service activities to promote integrity, generosity, kindness.
 Joining Key Club will introduce you to a world of opportunity and possibility.

 Sponsor: Mr. Nicholas Burgess

 National Art Honor Society seeks to cultivate creative leaders and recognize excellence in visual art.
 NAHS hosts workshops, participates in service projects, takes field trips and offers portfolio development to build artistic community and awareness.

 The Science National Honor Society (Science NHS) recognizes students who have demonstrated excellence in encouraging and recognizing science and intellectual thought.
 These students work to advance the students within the schools' knowledge of classical and modern science.
 The club is student-led and meetings are held at 7:30 on a weekday morning.
 Students conduct experiments and demos during the school day (typically during lunch) on special occasions like Halloween (spooky science day) in addition to other activities that interest them.

 An organization full of fun, activities and amazing sponsors dedicated to improving academics, self-concept, and improving esteem.
 We’re dedicated to the advancement of all genders, creeds, and ethnicities while embracing our NATURAL BEAUTY.
 (Being proud of who we are while respecting others the same).
 ALL INCLUSIVE ALL-THE TIME.